Scottish National Antarctic Expedition

 Some hours later they surveyed the damage, not as bad as they feared, and set about making repairs.
 The rest of the winter was passed uneventfully, though the smaller number made the winter more socially difficult than the previous year.
 On the 31st of December, the Argentinian naval ship Uruguay relieved them, the same ship that had rescued Nordenskjold's crew just two months earlier.
 A fresh crew of Argentinians were left behind to over winter taking meteorological observations along with plentiful supplies, the base was renamed "Orcadas" and has been in continuous occupation by the Argentinians ever since, the longest continually manned base in Antarctica.

 Laurie Island map 1903, the spit of land where Omond House and the current Orcadas Base are can be seen to the left between Uruguay Cove and Scotia Bay

-Bruce was given a gold medal from the Royal Scottish Geographical Society, the Scotia Arc, Scotia Sea and Scotia Ridge were named in honour of the expedition and Bruce established the Scottish Oceanographical Laboratory in Edinburgh with the £5,000 he got from the sale of the Scotia, he died in 1921.
+Bruce was given a gold medal from the Royal Scottish Geographical Society, the Scotia Arc, Scotia Sea and Scotia Ridge were named in honour of the expedition and Bruce established the Scottish Oceanographical Laboratory in Edinburgh with the £5,000 he got from the sale of the Scotia which unfortunately only lasted until 1919, he died in 1921.